PokemonAutomation/Microcontroller/Wiki/Programs/NintendoSwitch/CustomProgram.md

 ## Instructions

-There are  files to each program:
+There are 4 files to each program:

 - `CustomProgram.c` - Settings for the program
 - `Programs/CustomProgram.h` - Header for settings.
 - `Programs/CustomProgram_Core.c` - The program itself.
 - `GeneratorConfig/NintendoSwitch/CustomProgram.json` - Information needed to be included in the HexGenerator.

-All programs actually have all 3 files.
-The `_Core.c` is not publicly available for most of the programs, but it is for CustomProgram so you can make your own program.
+All programs actually have all 4 files.
+The `_Core.c` is not publicly available for most of them, but it is for CustomProgram so you can make your own program.

 The file `Programs/CustomProgram_Core.c` contains a very simple program that mashes the A button.
 Use this as a starting point.